pippim/pippim.github.io/programs/mserve.md

 either button to end the countdown immediately
-- When hockey countdown ends the Big Screen TV returns to full screen and the Music Player window goes back to it's original location on the 4K TV.
+- When hockey countdown ends the Big Screen TV returns to full screen and the Music Player window goes back to it's original location on the laptop screen (bottom right).

-In `image.py` around line 1119 comment out the code:
+- Hockey countdown is prematurely ended in this example by clicking "Time remaining" button and selected "Yes" to confirmation question to end early.

+---

+Although it doesn't look as nice with the shark "jumping" between monitors, it works more reliably.
+To disable `gsettings` and the `compiz` option to disable `place` windows (which allows for smooth shark movement across monitors but leads to instability), open the file  `image.py` and around line 1119 comment out the code:

 ```python
 # Removing "place" from gsettings allows smooth shark movement over